const-dev/pylori/README.md

 pylori can also be used for lectures with multiple sections such as [this one] (http://videolectures.net/mlss07_rasmussen_bigp/).
-In this example, if you want to download, say the fourth part, you can specify the URL like the following format:
+In this example, if you want to download, say, the fourth part, you can specify the URL like the following format:

     $ pylori_dl http://videolectures.net/mlss07_rasmussen_bigp/video/4/